mhdzy/kpthor/README.md

 ### KPthorSQL

-The DSN name used for production is `KPthorSQL`, but supports a `dev` mode which uses the `KPthorSQL-dev` DSN name.
-Add the following entry to `/etc/odbc.ini`, and fill in your specific connection details:
+The DSN name used for production is `KPthorSQL`, but supports a `development` mode which uses the `KPthorSQL-dev` DSN name.
+Add the following entry to `/etc/odbc.ini`, and fill in your specific connection
+details:

 ``` ini
 [KPthorSQL]